polewskm/lvl1-elephant/README.md

 `touch /home/pi/elephant.stop`

-Remember to delete the stop file otherwise it the program will autostart and then immediately stop.
+Remember to delete the stop file otherwise the program will autostart and then immediately stop.

 `rm /home/pi/elephant.stop`